I don't have this Pafen but the answer is YES.

 skin of the groin and mons pubis.

 The genitofemoral nerve arises from L1 and L2.
-It passes through the psoas muscle, then down it to emerge
+It passes through the

 through the deep inguinal ring.
 Its genital branch supplies the cremaster muscle and a part of the anterior and